 Reservoir Simulation for Practical Decision Making

-This 2-day course covers all the important facets of reservoir modeling, with a considerable amount of the class time reserved for case studies.
-Previous models conducted by the instructors will also be discussed.
-Other topics include:
+This course covers all the important facets of reservoir modeling, with a considerable amount of the class time reserved for discussion amongst the participants and instructors.
+Time permitting, previous models conducted by the instructors will also be discussed.

 By the end of this course, you will better understand how to plan and conduct reservoir studies, and how to review studies conducted by others.

 This course is for those who want to go beyond the Fundamentals of Reservoir Simulation course.
 Anyone involved in conducting, reviewing, or overseeing reservoir simulation studies will benefit.

 Participants may bring materials and non-confidential data relating to potential projects.
 The class, guided by the instructors, will brainstorm and discuss which approach will achieve the desired objectives.

 1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.
 0.8 CEUs are awarded when taught as a 1-day course.